 The modification

-rules allow you to specify how to process user agent and query
+rules allow you to specify how to process value strings before

-operating systems and spiders.
-These rules are located in
+spiders.
+These rules are located in the Browsers.cfg,

 Processing Order